 Congruent triangles (two or more triangles) have three sets of congruent (of equal length) sides and three sets of congruent (of equal measure) angles.

 Congruent triangle postulates

-First, draw the sketch.
+Firstly, draw the sketch.

-For example: following triangles are congruent.
+For example, the following three triangles are congruent.

 What needs to be changed for them to be congruent?
 You compare sides, so , so, must be equal to .

 Are triangles and congruent if , , ?

 As we can see, all given lengths of the sides of triangle each correspond to the sides of triangle , and the measure of given angles.
 However, this is not enough- we have to investigate if the angle is in the correct location, which also indicates we must confirm if the angle in triangle is properly enclosed by the sides with the same length as the same angle in the triangle .

 The simplest way is to draw a sketch; it’s not important to be precise, it is sufficient for us to make the relevant conclusions from it.
 Therefore, angles and are enclosed by the sides which are of equal length.
 By the SAS theorem triangles and are thus congruent.

 How can we construct another triangle congruent to the one that you have?
 We would simply construct another triangle of the same measurements.